osintbuddy/osintbuddy/frontend/src/routes/docs/vision.md

 description: Fetch data from different sources and returns the results as visual entities that you can explore step-by-step
 ---

 OSINTBuddy was born out of a passion for web crawling, data extraction, graphs, visualization, and analysis.
-I needed a powerful, user-friendly tool that simplified data collection and analysis.
+I wanted a powerful, user-friendly tool that simplified data collection and analysis.
 At the core of this project lies a far more ambitious vision than the mere creation of an all-in-one data aggregation and analysis tool.

 ---